lilianweng/lil-log/_posts/2018-01-23-the-multi-armed-bandit-problem-and-its-solutions.md

 ![Thompson?]({{ '/assets/images/klay-thompson.jpg' | relative_url }})
 {: style="width: 80%;" class="center"}
 *Fig. 4.
-Oops, I guess not this Thompson?*
+Oops, I guess not this Thompson?
+(Credit goes to [Ben Taborsky](https://www.linkedin.com/in/benjamin-taborsky); he has a full theorem of how Thompson invented while pondering over who to pass the ball.
+Yes I stole his joke.)*

 At each time step, we want to select action a according to the probability that a is **optimal**: